-We have a large team of ecologists, many of whom have significant experience of ecological assessment of wind turbines / wind farm developments, and who are supplemented by a network of regionally based specialist sub-contractors.
+We have a large team of ecologists, many of whom have significant experience of ecological assessment of energy sector developments, and who are supplemented by a network of regionally based specialist sub-contractors.

-We have project experience of the following field survey work that is of particular relevance to onshore wind projects:
+Our team has expertise in the following technical areas that is of particular relevance to energy projects:

-- Birds: Vantage-point (VP) survey at sites throughout the UK and Ireland; breeding wader, grouse and raptor survey; wintering waterfowl survey; landscape-scale distribution mapping of flock-forming species; and, thermal imaging survey.
+- Birds: Vantage-point (VP) survey to inform collision risk analysis at proposed wind farms; specific breeding wader, grouse and raptor survey; generic breeding bird survey; wintering waterfowl survey; landscape-scale distribution mapping of flock-forming species such as geese and plovers; mapping of bird distribution in intertidal and inshore marine habitats; radio-tracking of nightjar; and, thermal imaging survey to determine nocturnal bird distribution.

-- Bats: Transect and static surveys; roost assessments; ‘at height’ surveys; internal inspections of buildings and aerial inspections of trees; and, radio tracking of high sensitivity species;
+- Bats: Transect and static surveys; roost assessments; ‘at height’ surveys; internal inspections of buildings and aerial inspections of trees; radio tracking of high sensitivity species; fatality searches beneath turbines using search dogs.

-- Vegetation mapping: Phase 1 survey to identify habitat types, followed by National Vegetation Classification (NVC) (where applicable) to attribute these to specific community types.
-Application of the SNIFFER guidance for evaluation of wetland habitats and identification of ground water dependent terrestrial ecosystems (GWDTEs);
+- Vegetation mapping: Phase 1 survey to identify habitat types; National Vegetation Classification (NVC) (where applicable) to attribute these to specific community types.
+Application of SEPA’s SNIFFER guidance for evaluation of wetland habitats and identification of ground water dependent terrestrial ecosystems (GWDTEs);

-- Protected species: surveys of water courses for species including otter, water vole and freshwater macroinvertebrates; and, survey for badger, hazel dormouse, great crested newt, badger and various other terrestrial mammals in appropriate habitat.
+- Protected species: surveys of water courses for species including otter, water vole and freshwater macroinvertebrates; and, survey for badger, hazel dormouse, great crested newt (including eDNA), red squirrel, badger and various other terrestrial mammals in appropriate habitat.

 Ecology Consultancy Services

-BSG Ecology provides a comprehensive onshore wind farm ecological consultancy service, including:
+BSG Ecology provides a comprehensive ecological consultancy service, including:

-- Liaison with statutory and non-statutory nature conservation consultees;
+- Liaison with statutory and non-statutory nature conservation consultees to agree a proportionate scope of works.

-- Ecological and Ornithological Impact Assessments based on industry guidance; and,
+- Ecological and Ornithological Impact Assessments based on industry guidance.

 - Habitats Regulations Assessment advice, reports and consultation.